Expenses are deductible for CIT purposes if they are wholly, reasonably, exclusively, and necessarily incurred for the business or trade.

 Net operating losses

-Losses can be carried forward indefinitely, except for insurance companies, where losses can only be carried forward for four years.
+Losses can be carried forward indefinitely.
 Losses made from one line of business cannot be relieved against another line of business.
 Losses cannot be carried back.

 Payments to foreign affiliates